meilisearch/gatsby-plugin-meilisearch/README.md

 ### 🪄 Integrate search components

-If you need tools to integrate a search experience on your app, we also have what you need:
+If you need tools to integrate a search experience on your app, we have tools that might help you:

 - [docs-searchbar](https://github.com/meilisearch/docs-searchbar.js): a tool to display a searchbar on your website
 - [meilisearch-react](https://github.com/meilisearch/meilisearch-react): a React UI library that lets you quickly build a search interface in your front-end application